amfairley/memorycards/PATCHNOTES.md

 </details>

 #### Manual testing
-All of the manual and JavaScript manual testing from the [TESTING.md](/TESTING.md) file was rerun and all tests passed.
-Added tests are outlined below:
+All of the manual and JavaScript manual testing from the [TESTING.md](/TESTING.md) file were re-run and all tests passed.
+Additional tests for updated features are outlined below:

 | Feature | Action | Expected result | Passed | Comments |
 |-----|-----|-----|-----|-----|